cnrancher/octopus/adaptors/opcua/README.md

-# OPCUA Adaptor
+# OPC-UA Adaptor

 ## Introduction

-OPCUA Adaptor is used for connecting to and manipulating opcua devices on the edge.
+[OPC Unified Architecture](https://opcfoundation.org/about/opc-technologies/opc-ua/) (OPC-UA) is a machine to machine communication protocol for industrial automation developed by the OPC Foundation.

+OPC-UA adaptor implements the [gopcua](https://github.com/gopcua/opcua) and focus on communicating with the industrial OPC-UA equipment and systems for data collection and data manipulation on the edge side.

 ## Registration Information